garg3133/JagratiWebApp/README.md

     ADMINS_EMAIL = ['email-address-of-admin@domain.com']
     ```
     where,
     * `EMAIL_HOST_USER` and `SENDER_EMAIL` is the email address of your Gmail account from which you want to send emails (By default, Django will output email contents in console.
-To actually send emails, comment line 27 and uncomment line 28 in `Jagrati/dev_settings.py`).
+To actually send emails to real users, comment line 27 and uncomment line 28 in `Jagrati/settings/development.py`).
     * `EMAIL_HOST_PASSWORD` is the password for that Gmail account.
     * `ADMINS_EMAIL` is a list of email addresses of Admins of the site (who will recieve important updates from the site like when a new user joins in).